syncfusion-content/winui-docs/winui/Avatar-view/visual-styles.md

 ## Circle

-The `AvatarView` control provides a convenient method of applying the `Circle` style to avatar view by simply specifying the desired size through the `AvatarSize` property, which includes the following options:
+The `AvatarView` control allows you to set the size of the circle by utilizing the predefined `AvatarSize` values such as:

 * ExtraLarge
 * Large